 For a "thicker" rope, the Velocity handles well.
 It is smooth and clips easily.

 The sheath is tightly woven, and this allows it to slide through belay devices and over rough rock surfaces with ease.
 When compared to some of the other thick ropes we've tested over the years, this rope is a dream to handle.
 However, compared to thinner ropes in general, this line feels a little more cumbersome to feed out slack quickly or clip lighting fast.

 This rope is rated to an 8.8 kN impact force, with 8.6% static elongation and 26.4% dynamic elongation.
-We liked the combination of soft-enough catch but not too spongy for top roping feel, and gave this rope an 8/10 for catch.
+We liked the combination of a soft-enough catch but not too spongy for top roping feel, and gave this rope an 8/10 for catch.

-The diameter of a rope can be misleading, and what people are actually looking for when they search out a small diameter rope is something that is lightweight.
+The diameter of a rope can be misleading, and what most people are actually looking for when they search for a small diameter rope is something that is lightweight.
 Not all ropes of the same diameter are created equal, so we recommend looking more closely at the weight of a rope instead of the diameter.

 This rope impressed during our testing and also during our personal use, and we've given it a thumbs up for durability.

 Whether you are shopping for a standard weave or a bi-pattern, this rope rings in as one of the more expensive lines in our review.
 Considering its durability and versatility, it is a great line for those looking for a workhorse rope or who don't want to buy multiple lines.
-For those on a tight budget, there are likely better choices that can still offer many years and pitches of use, but at a slightly more affordable price.
+For those on a tight budget, there are likely better choices that can still offer many years and pitches of use, but at slightly more affordable prices.

-was the one we were most likely to take out on projecting days or when friends who don't really climb come visiting.
-It will perform well for any climbing discipline and could be the trusty choice for a climber who doesn't want or need a quiver of ropes.
+After closely comparing all the ropes in our test group, we came away feeling that the Sterling Velocity was the one we were most likely to take out on projecting days or when taking beginner friends climbing.
+It can perform well for any discipline and could be the trusty choice for a climber who doesn't want or need a quiver of ropes.